danielrriggs/danielrriggs.github.io/content/Productivity.md

 Mental State
 Sleep & Exercise
-	When exercise, tap into higher stuff.
+	To exercise, tap into higher things; flow.
 		[[John Demartini]] - observe & write down the things that bring a tear to your eye.
 Map these feelings & experiences to your values.
 This can help you stay in alignment more.

 Raise your standards.
 Success is fun.
 It's better than frivolity.